Alcoholism Rehab Center in Idaho

 - Poor coordination

-- Wanting to stop but unable to do so
+- Wanting to stop drinking but being unable to do so

-- Alcohol is more important than work, school, and relationships
+- Valuing alcohol use and obtaining alcohol as more important than work, school, and relationships

 - Being in denial about a drinking problem